NullPtr-Sec/VeloxIR/README.md

 ### ⚠️ Installation Note
 **Do not** look for external binaries attached to this release asset list.
-Download the `Source code (zip)`, extract it to your forensic workstation, and execute `start.bat` as Administrator.
+Download the `Source code (zip)`, extract it to your forensic workstation, and execute `setup.ps1` as Administrator.
 The script will automatically resolve dependencies and build the required DFIR environment.

+DFIR start localhost:
+After setup via setup.ps1, start the run.bat within the directory.